singnet/dev-portal/docs/contribute/theme-updates.md

 # Hero section
 title: SingularityNET Theme Updates
-description: Sometimes we'll add new feature, fix small theme bugs and you'll need to update your SingularityNET Developer Portal in case you have installed it locally.
+description: Sometimes we'll add a new feature or fix small theme bugs, and you'll need to update your SingularityNET Developer Portal in case you have installed it locally.
 In this section you can find a full theme update guide.

 # extralink box
 extralink: